Silybum marianum; St. Mary's thistle

-People with a history of hormone related cancers, including breast, uterine, and prostate cancer, should not take milk thistle.
+People with a history of hormone-related cancers, including breast, uterine, and prostate cancer, should not take milk thistle.

-Do not take milk thistle if you are allergic to ragweed, chrysanthemums, marigolds, chamomile, yarrow, or daisies.
+DO NOT take milk thistle if you are allergic to ragweed, chrysanthemums, marigolds, chamomile, yarrow, or daisies.

 Agarwal R, Agarwal C, Ichikawa H, Singh RP, Aggarwal BB.
 Anticancer potential of silymarin: from bench to bed side.
 Anticancer Res.
-2006 Nov-Dec;26(6B):4457-98.
+2006;26(6B):4457-4498.
 Review.

 Barve A, Khan R, Marsano L, Ravindra KV, McClain C. Treatment of alcoholic liver disease.
 Ann Hepatol.
-2008 Jan-Mar;7(1):5-15.
+2008;7(1):5-15.
 Review.

 Blumenthal M, Goldberg A, Brinckmann J. Herbal Medicine: Expanded Commission E Monographs.
 Newton, MA: Integrative Medicine Communications; 2000:257-263.

 Brantley SJ, Oberlies NH, Kroll DJ, Paine MF.
 Two flavonolignans from milk thistle (silybum marianum) inhibit CYP2C9-mediated warfarin metabolism at clinically achievable concentrations.
 J Pharmacol Exp Ther.
-2010;332(3):1081-7.
+2010;332(3):1081-1087.

 Gazak R, Walterova D, Kren V. Silybin and silymarin -- new and emerging applications in medicine.
 Curr Med Chem.
-2007;14(3):315-38.
+2007;14(3):315-338.
 Review.